kedark3/ATCasC/README.md

 This repository contains all the required Collections, Roles, Sample configs and Playbooks that can let you configure your ansible tower using code and also let you maintain the configurations-as-code.
 Hence Ansible-Tower-Configuration-as-Code (ATCasC)

+This is declarative way to configure AWX or Ansible Tower.
+You specify a list of resources you would like, whereas for imperative you specify a list of commands to run to create the resources that you want.
+In this repo, you just have to declare WHAT you need in `tower-configs/` directory and it takes care of HOW it can be created/achieved.

 Requirements
 ------------
 In order to execute the playbooks successfully, you would want to review following two files: